SLNio/Final-Project/README.md

-Final-Project: Antibiotics and their resistant bacteria
+Final-Project: Antibiotic Resistance and Consumption
 ==================

 ###Shan Li Nio, 6222420

 Datavisualisation of the antibiotic consumption in europe and bacteria resistant to these antibiotics.